harrisonmiller13/pandas-pipeline/README.md

 -tags data based on a user-defined function
 -drops rows based on the tag
 -drops the temporary tagging column
-All of this — using the following five lines of code, pipeline = pdp.ColDrop('Avg.
-Area House Age') pipeline+= pdp.OneHotEncode('House_size') pipeline+=pdp.ApplyByCols('Price',price_tag,'Price_tag',drop=False)
+All of this — using the following five lines of code:

+pipeline = pdp.ColDrop('Avg.
+Area House Age')
+pipeline+= pdp.OneHotEncode('House_size')
+pipeline+=pdp.ApplyByCols('Price',price_tag,'Price_tag',drop=False)